Rev Keith Garner, AM

 In his role as teacher and preacher, Keith Garner has addressed huge assemblies at Methodist gatherings and church conferences around the world and is called upon regularly to speak at a national level at church conferences and social welfare forums in Australia.

-Through his work at Wesley Mission, Keith is responsible for guiding and directing a range of services for the marginalised and vulnerable.
+Keith is responsible for guiding and directing a range of services for the marginalised and vulnerable.
 He is also a tenacious advocate, speaking out regularly in the mainstream media on social issues such as gambling addiction, financial stress and homelessness—often in the face of opposition from bodies such as clubs, poker machine manufacturers, legislative groups and political parties.

 Keith has guided Wesley Mission through challenging times such as the Global Financial Crisis in 2008, and has helped to implement sustainable practices with the aim of setting up the organisation for a sound and robust future.